eic/drich-dev/doc/tutorials/1-setup-and-running-simulations.md

 Notice that the build scripts allow for a `clean` option, which is useful for starting over from a clean state.
 In case you want to clean everything and start over, simply remove the `./prefix` directory, then run `rebuild_all.sh clean`.
 This is also useful to do after upgrading your `eic-shell` image (run `eic-shell --upgrade`), which you should do regularly, unless you are using a CVMFS build.

-After you have build the repositories, sourcing the environment variables file will set some additional variables to complete the override of `eic-shell`; run it again:
+After you have built the repositories, sourcing the environment variables file will set some additional variables to complete the override of `eic-shell`; run it again:
 ```bash
 source environ.sh
 ```